 METHOD NO 2 | SPECIAL TOOLS

 Two semi-professional tools that will allow you to analyze Instagram and that we often use are SocialBlade and Hypeauditor.
 SocialBlade allows you to check, among others, ER (Engagement Rate).
-You can check out below analyses of two Instagram accounts which have ER and the number of comments on a ‘no comment’ level.
-It’s worth noting that they have more than 10k and 20k followers), You can see an example of Podroz Odbyta’s Engagement Rate.
+Below you can check out analyses of two Instagram accounts which have ER and the number of comments on a ‘no comment’ level.
+It’s worth noting that they have more than 10k and 20k followers.
+Below you can see an example of Podróż Odbyta’s Engagement Rate.

 SocialBlade also allows us to check the number of followers an account has gained in a particular time.
 In the screenshot below you can also see how fake followers tend to “disappear” after some time.

 Thanks to SocialBlade, you can also check if someone has used a follow4follow strategy, which occurs when someone follows us just for a few hours to attract attention to our account and then unfollows us.
 This strategy does not contribute to the engagement on our account, which you can spot by looking at the number of comments.

 Hypeauditor is a bit more advanced tool that you have to pay for, however it does allow you to analyze one account for free.
 In Hypeauditor you can check where the followers of a particular account come from.
 For example, a Polish account should not have 40% of their followers coming from India, should it?
 XD